IlyaMZP/shitty_dpms/README.md

 # Shitty DPMS

 Simple and crude DPMS implementation relying only on mice and keyboard.
-Created in hopes to fix Xorg's DPMS that often stops working.
+Created in hopes to replace Xorg's DPMS that often stops working.

 # Compilation